TowelSniffer/Anki-Chess-2.0/README.md

 	document.getElementById("analysisBoard").src = `_ChessTempoViewer.html?PGN=` + PGN + `&flip=true&errorCheck=` + errorCheck + `&backgroundColor=` + backgroundColor + ``;
 ```

+### Handicap

 Changing the value of handicap in the following line will decide in the number of wrong moves you can make befor the answerm is shown.
 Note: Amound of wrong move is equal to the value of handicap + 1.

 ```
 	var handicap = 0;
 ```

+## Cross Compatability

+I have verified compatability with Windows/Linux and Ankidroid, however cannot verify for IOS and MAC.
+This it a note template however, and does not rely on addons, so it should be compatable.

 ## Upgrading